Chris Rock roasts Will Smith over Oscars slap in live Netflix comedy special

-Chris Rock roasts Will Smith over Oscars slap in live Netflix comedy special: ‘I’m not a victim, baby’
+‘I’m not a victim, baby’: Chris Rock roasts Will Smith over Oscars slap in live Netflix comedy special

-“You will never see me on Oprah or Gayle, crying,” Rock told a large global audience.
-“I took that hit like Paquiao.”
+’I took that hit like Paquiao,’ Rock told a large global audience

-Chris Rock tore into Will Smith and wife Jada Pinkett Smith during his historic comedy special on Saturday night, finally addressing the infamous slap at last year’s Oscar’s ceremony.
+Chris Rock tore into Will Smith and wife Jada Pinkett Smith during his historic comedy special on Saturday while addressing the infamous slap at last year’s Oscar’s ceremony.

-The 58-year-old comedian roasted Mr Smith over the violent attack in Netflix’s first ever live global streaming event, where he blamed the Hollywood power couple’s well-publicised marital issues.
+The 58-year-old comedian roasted Mr Smith over the moment in Netflix’s first ever live global streaming event, where he blamed the Hollywood power couple’s well-publicised marital issues.

 “Will Smith practices selective outrage.
 Because everybody knows what the f*** happened,” Mr Rock said in an extended riff towards the end of the 70-minute special.
 “I didn’t have any entanglements.
 Will Smith’s wife was f**ing her son’s friend, OK.
 Normally I would not talk about that s*** but for some reason (they) put that on the internet.
 We’ve all been cheated on.
 None of us have ever been interviewed by the person we cheated on on television.
 She hurt him way more than he hurt me.”